PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 ~~~

 > Not being a `R` user, I cannot comment on the code - this being said, I have
-added a more detailed explanation of the structure of all models at TODO, and
+added a more detailed explanation of the structure of all models in the
-TODO.
-One thing that happen is severe over-fitting of the data; depending on
+"Numerical experiments on training strategy" section.
+One thing that may happen
+is severe over-fitting of the data; depending on the `R` package used, this is a
-the `R` package used, this is a real risk, and maybe adequately pruned trees
+real risk, and maybe adequately pruned trees would not yield perfect
-would not yield perfect predictions.
-As I now note at TODO, I checked that the
+predictions.
+As I now note in the manuscript, I checked that the accuracy on the
-accuracy on the training and testing set never differed by more than 5%, which
+training and testing set never differed by more than 5%, which is a coarse but
-would suggest overfitting.
+effective check on overfitting.

 `SimData` is a data frame with 10 000 rows, containing four columns: logical
 vector for the presence of interactions, numeric vector for connectance;